jido/ebb-backup/README.md

 ```

 Start updating the current branch in the repository, equivalent to `ebb unfreeze` in its basic form.
 The command can also be used to switch to a different branch to update from.
+If the branch to update was frozen it gets unfrozen.

 If a change is specified which is not the latest, prompts for a new branch name then switches to it.

 *